Mullen “extremely concerned” about North Korea situation

 “I don't accept that yet,” Mullen said.
 “I recognize that as an option or an outcome, and certainly one option is to accept that and then contain him.
 Obviously the concern you would have with that is somehow he has this weapon.
 And he's still somewhat of an unknown to us.”

-Mullen served under both Presidents Bush and Obama, leading the nation’s armed forces from 2007 through 2011.
+Mullen served under both Presidents George W. Bush and Obama, leading the nation’s armed forces from 2007 through 2011.

 “There are hundreds of thousands if not more lives at stake here, which just absolutely mandates a peaceful settlement through the negotiations that we talked about earlier,” Mullen said.
 “That's what has to happen.”